A new routine to lose the Covid stone

 Are you struggling to get back to healthy eating and getting your weight back to what it was pre-covid?
 Why not schedule in an appointment with The Nutri Coach!
 There is no time like the present.
 My clinic open and I am taking bookings for new and existing clients, so just pop me a message if you would like to schedule an appointment.
 Contact details below.

-Debbie Devane from The Nutri Coach is a qualified Nutritional Therapist and health & lifestyle coach, Debbie runs her clinic from the Glenard Clinic in Mountmellick, Co Laois and also offers one to one and group online consultations.
+Debbie Devane from The Nutri Coach is a qualified Nutritional Therapist and health & lifestyle coach, Debbie runs her clinic from the Glenard Clinic in Mountmellick and also offers one to one and group online consultations.
 Debbie is also Nutritionist to the Offaly GAA senior footballers.

 Ph: 086-1720055